ACE Community Engagements

 2011 – 2012

-- ACE promotes and provides input into redevelopment plans for Westgate and Five Corners areas of Edmonds.
+- ACE promoted and provided input into redevelopment plans for both the Westgate and Five Corners areas of Edmonds.

 2010 – 2011